How to Apply for the Maryland On-Farm Processor License for Farm-Raised Meats

 Step 6: Complete the Food Processing Plant Application

 Complete the ‘Food Processing Plant Application’ and submit with the $30 fee to the address on the form.
-An approval letter and license will be mailed to you confirming that you are permitted to begin storage and sale of your farm-raised meats.
+An approval letter and license will be sent to you confirming that you are permitted to begin storage and sale of your farm-raised meats.

 License renewal and DHMH inspections: